Moving to London in 2023? Here’s everything you need to know

 If you work on a freelance basis, you need to decide as to whether you will be operating as a company or a sole trader.

-To become a sole trader you need a UTR, which sounds like a form of contraception to me, but actually stands for >Unique Tax Reference, similar to an ABN in Australia.
+To become a sole trader you need a UTR, which sounds like a form of contraception to me, but actually stands for Unique Tax Reference, is similar to an ABN in Australia.

 Compared to the NIN, applying for one of these is a breeze as you can do it on the blessed internet.

-4. Converting Your Currency to British Pound Sterling
+4. Convert your currency to British Pound Sterling

-Drawing money from ATMs using your Australian debit card results in a lot of unpleasant foreign transaction fees.
+Drawing money from ATMs using your foreign debit card results in a lot of unpleasant foreign transaction fees.

-You can move your money from an Australian to British account, which will cost you around $20 dollars, depending on who you bank with.
+You can move your money to a British account, which will cost you around $20 dollars, depending on who you bank with.

 Your British account will probably charge you a currency conversion fee on top of that.